plomgrading/plom/doc/source/faq.md

 a cry and consider sorting and rescanning?)

 At this point you have paper 20 "A" scanned into the system.
-Now upload paper 20 "B" (you'll need to force with ``--collisions``).
+Now upload paper 20 "B".
+You will not be able to push it because of the collisions.
-Paper 20 "B" is sitting in Manager -> Collisions.
-(We know they are not interleaved).

-Next: if you have only one version, you can simply use the Manager tool to assign the colliding pages to Test Pages of some **unused** test number (assuming you have spares; if not see below).
-That's it!
+Next: if you have only one version, you can discard all the pages then convert to known pages of some **unused** paper number, say 107 (assuming you have spares; if not see below).

 ### I messed up by double-printing and I'm using *multiple versions*